Tags: baking, Berries, berry swirl cake, blackberries, Cake, Dannon yogurt, Greek Yogurt, pound cake, raspberries, Yogurt

 I hated it.

-“How could she eat this crap?”, I’d mutter faintly under my breath.
+“How could she eat this crap?”, I’d mutter faintly under my breath while cleaning up the mess.

 Don’t let these skinny swirls of berry fool you, because…..